zBabar/Evaluating-diagnostic-content/README.md

-# SAT_NEW
+# Evaluating Diagnostic-Content
 Primarily this code is available on https://github.com/yunjey/show-attend-and-tell

-You have to follow all the required steps to setup this code with required libraries except the sequence to execute this code.
+You have to follow all the required steps to set up this code with the required libraries except the sequence to execute this code.

 We just customised this code as per our own requirements with respect to the use of Open-I Indiana University Chest X-rays Dataset and also for following purposes